 Purpose case: logging for application maintenance

-• Do you want to inform people about certain steps which are executed by the application?
+- Do you want to inform people about certain steps that are executed by the application?

-• When is a certain state of the application worth waking up the standby for?
-There are various ways how you can resolve this.
-One of them is: use the difference between error level logging and warning level logging. error level would mean: get into action now, warning level could mean: when you are ready, pick it up.
-Many exceptions and errors that your code throws might not be worth picking up, and should not be logged as error or warning.
+- When is a certain state of the application worth waking up the standby for?
+There are various ways you can resolve this.
+One of them is: use the difference between error level logging and warning level logging.
+Error level would mean: get into action now, warning level could mean: when you are ready, pick it up.
+Many exceptions and errors that your code throws might not be worth picking up and should not be logged as error or warning.

 What can help here, is to ask yourself per user story: "what do you need to log to know that the functionality works correctly?" & "what do you need to log when the functionality fails?"